What are the different battery types? How do I know what batteries I have?

 Ni-Cd, Nickel Metal Hydride (Ni-MH) and Nickel Zinc (Ni-Zn) batteries: The nickel is used in stainless steel products.

-The Call2Recycle program is also offered in the U.S.
+The program operates under the name of Call2Recycle in the U.S.

 Where can I leave comments?